drachrist/tiktok-research-tools/README.md

 This tool requires an approved **TikTok Research API** account.
 This is a separate application process run by TikTok, available to academic researchers at eligible institutions.
 If you do not yet have API access, you can apply at the [TikTok Research API page](https://developers.tiktok.com/products/research-api/).
 Note that ethical approval from your institution is a standard requirement of the application process and that procuring access can take a while - I'd recommend starting this as early as possible in your project.

-Once you have been approved, TikTok will provide you with a **client key** and **client secret** — two strings of characters that act as your login credentials for the API.
+Once you have been approved, TikTok will provide you with a **client key** and **client secret**, two strings of characters that act as your login credentials for the API.
 You will need these to use this tool.

 ---